 Categories

 Songkran – Thai New year

-Under the surface of a fun water festival, Songkran is definitely a time to visit families, friends, and love ones, much like Christmas for westerners.
-Some families have traditional dish that they would cook together once a year during the festive time.
-A well rounded Songkran practice is recommended, so you can deepen your experience and understand the culture better than just a brush on water fights surface.
+Under the surface of a fun water festival, Songkran is definitely a time to visit families, friends, and loved ones, much like Christmas for Westerners.
+Some families have traditional dishes that they would cook together once a year during the festive time.
+A well-rounded Songkran practice is recommended, so you can deepen your experience and understand the culture better than just a brush on the water fights’ surface.

-Due to serious COVID-19 situation in April 2020, the virus puts paid on Songkran.
-Government ban large public gathering, the celebration was suspended national wide in 2020, first time ever in the history of Songkran festival in Thailand that this is happened.
-With the vaccine and situation look into a better situation this year, everyone is hoping to be able to celebrate Songkran festival again in 2021 with a hope and a brighter future to come.
-Locals are looking forward to spend time with families and love ones, kids are expected to have their fun time with friends away from school.
-Especially this year, the time that all of us looking forward to a shinning light of hope.
+Due to the serious COVID-19 situation in April 2020, the virus put a paid to Songkran.
+The government banned large public gatherings, and the celebration was suspended nationwide in 2020, the first time ever in the history of the Songkran festival in Thailand that this has happened.
+With the vaccine and the situation looking better this year, everyone is hoping to be able to celebrate the Songkran festival again in 2021 with hope and a brighter future to come.
+Locals are looking forward to spending time with families and loved ones; kids are expected to have their fun time with friends away from school.
+Especially this year, it’s a time that all of us are looking forward to a shining light of hope.

+Categories